kadena-community/spirekey/KIP-00XX.md

 ## Signers Information

-In order for dApps to prepare a transaction all signers needs to be communicated with the dApp.
+In order for dApps to prepare a transaction all signers need to be communicated with the dApp.
 In cases where only the user needs to sign for the transaction the login token flow should suffice.
 However in cases where multiple parties need to sign for the transaction all public keys of those parties need to be collected and communicated with the dApp.
-The information about the signers do not cover authentication and only provides the necessary information to construct a transaction.
+The information about the signers does not cover authentication and only provides the necessary information to construct a transaction.

-The dApp can provide an interface from the dApp, but there are many cases that we believe would make sense for a Wallet to assist an user to orchastrate the collection of signers information.
+The dApp can provide an interface from the dApp, but there are many cases that we believe would make sense for a Wallet to assist a user to orchastrate the collection of signers information.
 We envision a wallet to hold contact information allowing the user to select from their contacts who to include in the signers information.